pyconjp/apac-2013.pycon.jp/sphinx/about/index.rst

      - 2013@pycon.jp

-* About Organizers
+About Organizers
 ===================

-`PyCon JP Organizing Commitee`_ organizes the 2013 event of PyCon APAC 2013.
+`PyCon JP Organizing Committee`_ organizes the 2013 event of PyCon APAC 2013.

 .. list-table::